samsungsamiio/samsungsami.io/source/sami/sami-documentation/secure-your-devices.md

 To initiate the registration process (Step 3 in the sequence diagram above), the device must pass a device type ID (`dtid`) and vendor device ID (`vdid`).
 The `vdid` is normally determined by the vendor, and must be unique for the device being registered.
 The API will return a 409 error if another device tries to register with the same `vdid` and `dtid`.

 The following example shows how to make the API call using a curl command and the corresponding response.
-The response includes `rid` (request ID), `pin` (user PIN) and `nonce` (secret string, obtained in Step 15), which will be used in the subsequent API calls.
+The response includes `rid` (request ID), `pin` (user PIN) and `nonce` (secret string, to be used in Step 15), which will be used in the subsequent API calls.

     localhost:~$ curl -X POST -k -i -H "Accept: application/json" -H "Content-Type: application/json" \
     -d '{"deviceTypeId":"dt430e40b477dd42ccb09cc83241ef9b99","vendorDeviceId":"a1b2c3d4"}' \